-Banana trees are one of the common trees that come to mind when dreaming of the tropics.
-However, did you know that it's not really a tree?
+Banana trees are one of the common trees that come to mind when dreaming of the tropics, but did you know that it's not really a tree?
 It is actually the world's largest herb.
 Still, due to its size, it is commonly thought of as a banana tree.

 This is Musa spp. and is part of the Musaceae family.